 “Everyone in Kufr Qaddum has a story,” Murad says and signals at the child with a grin.
 “Here’s a small grown up man.”

 It’s all quite baffling.
 The soldiers are lying among the trees of the village up on the hills around the mosque, frying in the sun with their heavy battle gear and ceramic armors.
 The shabab (youth, in Arabic) throw rocks in their general direction, but the soldiers are well out of reach.
 They respond with a stray tear gas canister every once in a while.
 People say that their idea is to keep the demo on a low flame and then charge suddenly and attack the protesters from several directions at once.
-This video of an attack on journalists shows what happens to those that stay behind in these charges.
+This video of an attack on journalists shows what happens to those who stay behind in these charges.

 The call to prayer starts and the random teargas shelling persists.
 Older folks give tips to the kids, telling them when to run off and where to go.
 Others observe the scene from rooftops and call out warnings in case soldiers charge from different directions.
 Activists say that over the past two years, the protesters got better at maneuvering the terrain, taking care of each other, avoiding arrests during demonstrations, and leaving each demo with a weird sense of victory.
 There’s a joy to this struggle, a freshness embodied in the image of laughing men as they step out of the mosque and clap to the beat of the chants.
 A heyday is foreshadowed in these images, a peak of creative and uncompromising protest.